Supersessionism: Protestant

 Modern Protestants hold a range of positions on supersessionism and the relationship between the Church and the Jewish people.
 These differences arise from dissimilar literal versus figurative approaches to understanding the relationships between the covenants of the Bible, particularly the relationship between the covenants of the Old Testament and the New Covenant.

-After the establishment of the political state of Israel in the wake of the Holocaust, mainstream Christian theologians and denominations began to re-examine supersessionism and some communities came to outright reject the teaching.
+After the establishment of the political state of Israel in the wake of the Holocaust, mainstream Christian theologians and denominations began to re-examine supersessionism, and some communities came to reject the teaching outright.
 Protestant hermeneutical frameworks tend to guide views on the subject, with covenant theology generally associated with supersessionism and dispensationalism generally opposed to supersessionism.
-Christian Zionism is also associated with a rejection of supersessionism; dual-covenant theology contrasts with supersessionism by holding that the Mosaic covenant remains valid for Talmudic Jews.
+Christian Zionism is also associated with a rejection of supersessionism; dual-covenant theology contrasts with supersessionism by holding that the Mosaic covenant remains valid for rabbinical Jews.

 Differing approaches influence how the land promise in Genesis 12, 15 and 17 is understood, whether it is interpreted literally or figuratively, both with regard to the land and the identity of people who inherit it.

-Adherents to these various views are not restricted to a single denomination though some traditions teach a certain view.
+Adherents to these various views are not restricted to a single denomination, though some traditions teach a certain view.
 Classical covenant theology is taught within the Presbyterian and Continental Reformed traditions.
 Methodist hermeneutics traditionally use a variation of this, known as Wesleyan covenant theology, which is consistent with Arminian soteriology.
 Certain mainline American denominations (e.g. TEC, ELCA, UMC) have released non-supersessionist statements.
 Liberal Protestant opponents to supersessionism associate the doctrine with racist motivations.

 Paul van Buren developed a thoroughly nonsupersessionist position, in contrast to Karl Barth, his mentor.
 He wrote, "The reality of the Jewish people, fixed in history by the reality of their election, in their faithfulness in spite of their unfaithfulness, is as solid and sure as that of the gentile church."